Behavioral Health Services Act (Proposition 1) – Population Health/Prevention

 Potential Funding for Community-Based Organizations

-VCPH is committed to keeping community partners, stakeholders, and residents informed as state guidance is finalized and new opportunities become available.
+Ventura County Public Health is committed to keeping community partners, stakeholders, and residents informed as CDPH releases new details, guidance, and funding announcements.

 Resources